Gal-E/ID1545/docs/README.md

 ![](/images/img1.png)

 <div style="color:gray">Eg task: “Drive in a circle and use your hands 8 times or less”
-The task can become more difficult over time by doing the same thing while going uphill or on a different surface such as grass or sand<div>
+The task can become more difficult over time by doing the same thing while going uphill or on a different surface such as grass or sand</div>

 ![](/images/img2.png)